srija25basak/srija25basak/README.md

 **Deep Learning**: Enhancing my skills in neural networks and advanced AI techniques.

-**Generative AI**: Exploring creative applications and innovations in Generative AI.
+**Generative AI**: Exploring creative applications and innovations in Generative AI and also exploring Generative AI on Google Cloud.

 **Google Cloud**: Gaining expertise in cloud computing and scalable solutions.